OrhanKupusoglu/find-first-id/README.md

 Benchmark results indicate that among the five classes the one using the std::set with decreasing size (start with all IDs as available, and remove used IDs), **kupid::kset_dec**, are faster than the others.

-But there is an important caveat, **kupid::kset_dec** is slow to start.
+The success of **kupid::kset_dec** was unexpected.

-**kupid::kbtree**, are faster than the three other classes.
+The innovative **kupid::kbtree** is faster than the three other classes.
 The difference grows as N goes to UINT32_MAX.
 The price is higher memory consumption due to position-indicating layers in addition to a more complex class.

 The Big-O analysis indicates that, in the worst case (only last ID is available, N-1), **kupid::kbtree** algorithm is O(1):
 Since the bit operations are O(1), a couple of calls make n x O(1), therefore the algorithm is of O(1) complexity.